 Now, this isn’t me pitching you for a website design gig.
 I still do some website projects, though not as frequently as I used to.
-If you only have a tiny tiny budget for some website work and you’re prepared to put in some of the work yourself, then my WordPress website setup service will be a help.
+As a result, if you only have a tiny, tiny budget for some website work and you’re prepared to put in some of the work yourself, then my WordPress website setup service will be a help.

 This is simply me reaching out to you to stop and think a moment about the potential vulnerabilities of some of your digital marketing.
-And if you don’t have a digital marketing strategy or presence, then signing up for me weekly newsletter might be a good idea too.
+Which means that, if you don’t have a digital marketing strategy or presence, then signing up for me weekly newsletter might be a good idea too.

 I’m not saying you should walk away from social media channels, far from it.

 The thing is, if you have three important things as the cornerstone of your online digital marketing, then everything else falls in behind.

 - A well designed website and your own hosting

 - An opt-in email list using a high quality delivery platform

 - A constantly growing reputation for providing value